 Working at the AEC as an IT graduate will provide you with opportunities that range from assisting business areas in analysing and developing requirements, to using a wide variety of current and emerging technologies to support AEC outcomes.

-Generalist graduates can work across a spectrum of available placements: from project management, parliamentary submissions, operational planning and logistics, election policy and procedures development, communication strategies and education programs, advertising campaigns, market research, research and strategy around electoral policy and reform, data analysis, design and maintenance of electoral enrolment systems, creating election planning aids and training programs, human resources, and security.
+Generalist graduates will have the chance to work across a broad spectrum of available placements within the AEC.
+Business areas in the AEC perform a range of tasks including project management, parliamentary submissions, election planning, policy and procedures development, communication strategies, education programs, advertising campaigns, market research, research and strategy around electoral policy and reform, data analysis, design and maintenance of electoral enrolment systems, creating election planning aids and training programs.

 The AEC Graduate Program will provide you with the skills and knowledge needed to underpin a future career within the AEC and the wider Australian Public Service.

-When you have successfully completed the program, you will be promoted to a role where you can apply the skills and knowledge developed over your graduate year.
-A graduate broadband is in place covering the APS 3-APS 5 levels, which supports you in merit-based promotion opportunities within the AEC.
+When you have successfully completed the program, you will be placed in a role where you can apply the skills and knowledge developed over your graduate year.

 Applicants will need to have applied through the DTA or the Indigenous Pathway Program to be considered.
 Applicants will go through a recruitment process with AEC staff participating in the recruitment process.